BrineK/resume/README.md

 **Your Project**: What do you have for me?

 ## Honors and Awards:
-  President's List, MiraCosta College,  December 2018
+  President's List, MiraCosta College,  December 2018, June 2019